Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 These are (performance aside) actually pretty good.

 **A11y** 98 comes from the text "x von y gefundenen Videos", which has the color `#999999` on white (which has the color contrast of 2.84:1 to the white background), but _AA-contrast_ requires at least 4.5:1, so the color would need to be `#767676` or darker.
-This is acceptable in my opinion, since it's not a really important info anyways.
+This is acceptable in my opinion, since it's not a really important info anyway.

-The **Best Pracitces** 92 comes from the source maps missing (which is absolutely fine in a production deployment) and all images being displayed with incorrect aspect ratios (this would benefit from fixing, but it's barely noticable even when you know).
+The **Best Practices** 92 comes from the source maps missing (which is absolutely fine in a production deployment) and all images being displayed with incorrect aspect ratios (this would benefit from fixing, but it's barely noticeable even when you know).

 Now to the big point... **32** on performance...
 That is not good, so let's take a closer look.